CirroBuild/FrostiDocs/tutorial/2022-03-29-crypto-volumes-julia-questdb.md

 | :------: |
 | 54508191 |

-The same ast the above screenshot.
+The same as the above screenshot.
 Our import method runs without a hitch so now let's do some finance.

 ## Bitcoin daily volume trends